garden-io/garden/docs/reference/commands.md

-    garden deploy --forward            # deploy everything and start port forwards without sync or local mode garden deploy my-deploy --logs     # deploy my-deploy and follow the log output from the deployed service garden deploy my-deploy -l 3       # deploy with verbose log level to see logs of the creation of the deployment
+    garden deploy --forward            # deploy everything and start port forwards without sync or local mode garden deploy my-deploy --logs     # deploy my-deploy and follow the log output from the deployed service garden deploy my-deploy -l 3       # deploy with verbose log level to see logs of the creation of the deployment garden deploy --plan               # show what would be deployed without making any changes garden deploy my-deploy --plan     # show what deploying my-deploy would do

 #### Usage